For a faster, more profitable home sale

-Knowing basic home interior design rules like; formal and informal balance, scale, proportion, line, rhythm, traffic flow, color, pattern and texture, can help you to make better decorating choices for your home.
+Knowing some basic home interior design rules can help you to make better decorating choices for your home.

 Have you ever decorated a room and found that it didn't turn out the way you expected?
-Perhaps you followed all the rules, but it just didn't feel right?
+Maybe the color was off or the room felt unbalanced; something just didn't feel right?

-Just one misplaced design element may be keeping you from achieving perfection!
-Even a small detail, like a coffee table that's too high next to the sofa can put an entire room off.
+One misplaced design element can keep you from achieving perfection!
+Even one small detail, like a coffee table higher than the sofa, can put an entire room off.

 Imagine a room as a boat.
-If you load a boat heavily on one side, it will list.
-In the same manner, a room can look unbalanced if you place most of the furniture on one side or corner.
+If you load a boat too heavily on one side, it will list.
+In the same manner, a room will look unbalanced if you place most of the furniture on one end or corner.

-When planning your room design, divide it into four sections.
+When planning any room design, divide it into four sections.
 In visual terms, you want to balance all of your furnishings equally in all four sections of a room.

 Crowding furniture pieces to one side will make a room appear horizontally off-balance.

-For example, a fireplace at one end of a room could be offset on the other side of the room with something of equal “visual weight", like an armoire, a window, or a console table with a piece of art hanging over it.
-If it's a window wall, hang dark or textured window treatments to offset any heaviness on the opposite side of the room.
+For example, to balance a fireplace at one end of a room, place an item of equal "visual weight," like an armoire, a window, an upright piano, or a console table with a large piece of art above.

 Color, pattern, and texture have weight as well.
 Dark colors, and busy or elaborate patterns feel visually "heavy," whereas, pale colors and smooth fabrics feel light and airy.